UPPMAX/UPPMAX-documentation/docs/software/finishedjobinfo.md

 finishedjobinfo | grep -E "runtime.([0-9]-)?[0-9][1-9]"
 ```

+Press `CTRL-C` to stop the process: it will take very long to finish.

 ???- question "How does that look like?"

     Your output will look similar to this: